tuxedosoft/Traphouse/README.md

-# Microblog
+# Traphouse Tumblelog/Microblog

-A modern, lightweight microblogging platform built with Next.js, TypeScript, and SQLite.
+A modern, lightweight tumbleloggin/microblogging platform built with Next.js, TypeScript, and SQLite.
 Share your thoughts with the world through a simple, elegant interface.

 ## 🚀 Features